-Upon request, the Office of Accountability and Compliance within the Office of Academic Affairs will also conduct presentations to faculty and staff members to educate them on Title IX and how it applies to UMB, reporting sexual misconduct, and ways they can prevent it.
+Upon request, the University's Office of Accountability and Compliance will also conduct presentations to faculty and staff members to educate them on Title IX and how it applies to UMB, reporting sexual misconduct, and ways they can prevent it.
 Lastly, all UMB faculty and staff members are required to complete an online Title IX training program.
 The purposes of this mandatory online training are to help employees recognize examples of sexual discrimination in higher educational settings, learn practical strategies for responding to sexual misconduct, and to model appropriate behavior according to UMB policy.

-Additionally, the Office of Accountability and Compliance conducts monthly workshops open to all UMB students.
-The workshops include an overview of Title IX legislation, as well as UMB's obligations and students' rights under the law.
-The workshops also discuss UMB's policies and procedures related to sex-based discrimination, including sexual harassment and sexual violence, as well as how to report an incident.
-Lastly, the workshops include information on alcohol awareness, bystander intervention, how to recognize problem behaviors, and about the on and off campus resources for those who experience any form of sex-based discrimination.
+Additionally, the Office of Accountability and Compliance requires training of all UMB students.
+The training includes an overview of Title IX legislation, as well as UMB's obligations and students' rights under the law.
+The training also discusses UMB's policies and procedures related to sex-based discrimination, including sexual harassment and sexual violence, as well as how to report an incident.
+Lastly, the training includes information on alcohol awareness, bystander intervention, how to recognize problem behaviors, and about the on and off campus resources for those who experience any form of sex-based discrimination.

-9.05 Campus Procedures for Filing a Complaint and Investigation Proceedings
+9.05 Campus Policy and Procedures for reporting and Adjudicating Complaints of Sexual Misconduct

 A student with a complaint about sexual harassment or sexual violence, including sexual assault, should report to the Title IX Coordinator.
-If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate:
+If the Title IX Coordinator cannot be reached or there is a role conflict, a Deputy Title IX Coordinator may be used as an alternate:

-Title IX Coordinator:

-Dr. Roger J. Ward

-Chief Accountability Officer and Vice President, Academic Affairs

-Office of Academic Affairs

-620 W. Lexington Street, Room 5110

-Baltimore, MD 21201

-Phone: 410-706-1850 Fax: 410-706-0234 rward@umaryland.edu

-Deputy Title IX Coordinator: Flavius R. Lilly Assistant Vice President for Academic and Student Affairs Office of Academic Affairs 620 W. Lexington Street, Room 5110 Baltimore, MD 21201 Phone: 410-706-7767 Fax: 410-706-0625 flilly@umaryland.edu
+Title IX Coordinator: Bonnie M. Muschett, JD, MBA Director, Compliance and Engagement Office of Accountability and Compliance 620 W. Lexington Street, 5th Floor Baltimore, MD 21201 Phone: 410-706-1850 bmuschett@umaryland.edu Deputy Title IX Coordinator: Rahel H. Denboba, JD Compliance Specialist Office of Accountability and Compliance 620 W. Lexington Street, 5th Floor Baltimore, MD 21201 Phone: 410-706-1850 rdenboba@umaryland.edu

+Deputy Title IX Coordinator/EEO Manager: Sheila G. Blackshear, MS, CAAP Manager, Diversity/EEO/Affirmative Action Human Resource Services 620 West Lexington Street, 3rd Floor Baltimore, MD 21201 Telephone: 410-706-7302 sheila.blackshear@umaryland.edu

-The procedures for filing a complaint and campus investigation proceedings are found in the UMB Policy on Sex-Based Discrimination of Students, Attachment .
+The procedures for filing a complaint and campus investigation proceedings are found in the applicable UMB Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination on Sex-Based Discrimination of Students, Attachment VII.A., and the UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination, Attachment VII.B.
 The University is committed to working with a complaining student and a respondent through the investigation proceeding.
 During the campus investigation, both the complainant and the respondent are entitled to the same opportunities to meet with the investigative team, submit written statements, names of witnesses and other evidence, and consult with and obtain advice from personal and legal advisors.
 Both the complainant and the respondent shall be informed of the outcome of an investigation and the final determination regarding sanctions and remedial action.
 Proven sexual harassment or sexual violence, including sexual assault, will result in remedial and disciplinary action which may include but are not limited to suspension, expulsion or dismissal.